Samuel Stevens Sands: Personal life

-He died on July 26, 1892 at his country home, "Elmhurst", near New Hamburg, New York.
-He was buried at Greenwood Cemetery, in Brooklyn.
+He died on July 26, 1892, at his country home, "Elmhurst", near New Hamburg, New York.
+Sands was buried at Greenwood Cemetery, in Brooklyn.

 Descendants

-Through his son Samuel, he was the grandfather of George Winthrop Sands (1885–1908), who was married to Tayo Newton, daughter of Dr. B. Newton of New York, in 1905, and Samuel Stevens Sands III (1884–1913), who married Gertrude Sheldon, daughter of George R. Sheldon, in 1910.
+Through his son Samuel Jr., he was a grandfather of Samuel Stevens Sands III, who married Gertrude Sheldon, daughter of George R. Sheldon, in 1910, and George Winthrop Sands, who was married to Tayo Newton, daughter of Dr. B. Newton of New York, in 1905.